-Salmonella typhimurium tester strains TA98, TA100, TA1535, TA1537, and Escherichia coli strains WP2 uvrA and WP2 uvrA (pKM 101) were tested with Dimethicone (60,000 cm/sec) in the bacterial reverse mutation assay, in the presence and absence of metabolic activation.
-The assay was performed in two stages, in which a range-finding study, and consequent initial and independent repeat assays were used to evaluate the mutagenic potential of Dimethicone.
-Based on the toxicity assay, the maximum dose tested was 5000 $\mu$ g per plate.
-Although precipitate was observed at $\geq$ 500 or at $\geq$ 1500 $\mu$ g per plate, no appreciable toxicity was observed; and Dimethicone was considered non-mutagenic, under these study conditions.
+Salmonella typhimurium strains TA98, TA100, TA1535, TA1537, and Escherichia coli strains WP2 uvrA and WP2 uvrA (pKM 101) were tested with Dimethicone (60,000 cm2/s) in a bacterial reverse mutation assay, in the presence and absence of metabolic activation.3 The assay was performed in two stages, in which a range-finding study, and consequent initial and independent repeat assays were used to evaluate the mutagenic potential of Dimethicone.
+Based on the toxicity assay, the maximum dose tested was 5000 μg per plate.
+Although precipitate was observed at \geq 500 or at \geq 1500 μg per plate, no appreciable toxicity was observed; and Dimethicone was considered non-mutagenic, under these study conditions.